-Be sure to ask your potential property management company up-front what kinds of fees they charge.
-Many will throw in additional charges like a check-in fee which covers the cost of the property manager welcoming guests or exchanging keys.
+Be sure to ask your potential property management company up-front what kinds of extra fees they charge for a regular booking.
+Some will throw in additional charges like a check-in fee which covers the cost of the property manager welcoming guests or exchanging keys.

-It has also been reported that many property managers are charging parking, hot tub, pool, booking, and everyone’s favorite, convenience fees.
+It has also been reported that many property managers charge extra for parking, hot tub, pool, and booking management.

-It may also be a surprise for you to learn that almost all short term rental management companies charge an annual or bi-annual deep cleaning fee.
-Now, this is likely a good thing to do, but make sure you understand up front the frequency and cost of this additional fee.
+It may also be a surprise for you to learn that almost all short term rental management companies charge an annual or bi-annual deep cleaning.
+This is likely a good thing to do, but make sure you understand upfront the frequency and cost of this additional fee.

-Credit card processing fees are also something to consider if bookings are done directly through your vacation rental management company.
-Further, if the management company books rentals for you, as opposed to you bringing in the lead through Airbnb, HomeAway, or VRBO, they may take a higher percentage.
+Credit card processing fees are also something to consider if bookings are made directly through your vacation rental management company.
+Finally, if the management company books rentals for you, as opposed to you bringing in the lead through Airbnb, HomeAway, or VRBO, they may take a higher percentage.

 Final thoughts: Finding the right vacation rental property manager